adore/daylight/README.md

 ## Development

+Ah, but we have to develop our API and client models:

 1. Develop your Rails models, controllers, and routes like you do today.
 Add a serializer for each model in the API.
 Daylight provides additions to simplify adding features to your controllers and routes.